 Developing focus is a skill that needs work.
 Unless you’re a born natural, focus requires evaluation and frequent adjustment.

 Tools do help, but they need to be the right one for the job, and you need to know how to use it.
-I wasn’t using Pomodoro properly, at least not for how my brain works.
+I wasn’t using the Pomodoro break properly, at least not for how my brain works.

 These five lessons have helped increase my productivity, elevate the quality of my work, and contributed to increased job satisfaction.
 I hope they help you too.